• Skip to primary navigation

 Jump to Recipe

-This Italian Herb Bread is loaded with garlic and has a delicious soft outer crust and a soft, somewhat dense interior.
+This Italian Herb Bread has a delicious soft outer crust and a soft, somewhat dense interior.

-With generous helpings of herbs and garlic, every bite is incredibly flavorful.
+With generous helpings of fresh herbs and garlic, every bite is incredibly flavorful.

-My favorite way to serve it is toasted with unsalted butter.
+My favorite way to serve it is toasted with unsalted butter, and it's also great for sandwiches, and delicious to serve warmed with dinner, especially comforting soups and stews.

 3 slices of stacked Italian herb bread with butter pat melting on top